jhk2020/gitbook-integration-api/create-tasks.md

 # Create task

-*Endpoints are described here require `tasks creation` option enabled for your store, so contact Tipsi if you have errors.*
+*To create tasks via integration API you should have this option enabled by Tipsi team.
+Please contact support if API doesn't work for you*

 ## Upload image

-Use POST request to `/api/rest/v001/store/STORE_ID/image_upload` to upload images for further usage in task creation endpoint.
+Perform POST request to `/api/rest/v001/store/STORE_ID/image_upload` to upload image.
+The returned image URL will be used in `create tasks` API.

 {% method %}
 Upload image to Tipsi server.
-Use response url to create tasks.
+The endpoint will return image URL, which can be used later for label tasks creation.

 {% sample lang="postman" %}
 ![](/assets/image_upload.png)